Optimal Path Homotopy For Univariate Polynomials: Introduction

 \section{Introduction}

-The path-following method is known under a number of different names: homotopy method, numerical path-following, prediction-correction method, continuation method,...
-The basic idea is to find a path in the space of problems joining the problem we want to solve to a problem which is easy to solve and has the same structure.
+The path-following method is known under several different names: homotopy method, numerical path-following, prediction-correction method, continuation method,...
+The history of homotopy methods is lengthier, which we will not try to discuss here.
+The basic idea is to find a path in the space of problems joining the problem we want to solve with a problem that is easy to solve and has the same structure.
 Then we follow the path starting from the easy problem and we use a correction operator to compute the solutions of the problems along the path.
 Finally, we end with an approximation of the solution to the problem we want to solve.
 This is a widely used method in optimization and system solving, as well as for interior-point methods.
 We refer to \cite{A94} for a general presentation.
 Here the problem we consider is root-finding for univariate polynomials.
 The complexity of this "king of methods" is linked to the conditioning of the polynomials along the chosen path, as shown in the work of Shub, Smale and many others.
 We refer to the survey by Dedieu \cite{D10} for this part.
-Recently, for linear systems, Beltran, Dedieu, Malajovich, and Shub studied geodesics for the condition metric and proved some convexity results.
+Recently, Beltran, Dedieu, Malajovich, and Shub studied geodesics for the condition metric and proved some convexity results for linear systems, see \cite{BDMS12}, log-convexity, and self-convexity on a Riemannian manifold, see \cite{BDMS10}.
+The interest of this condition metric is that the associated geodesics avoid ill-conditioned problems.
+In \cite{SS93, SS96}, the study of linear homotopy methods was in-depth; while later, in terms of the length of the path in the condition metric, a new bound was obtained for the complexity of path-following, see \cite{S09}.